‘RHOA’ Star Porsha Williams Brings Baby Pilar Along For Her Inaugural Photo Shoot

 Porsha Williams is getting her daughter ready for her close up nearly one month after she’s been born.

-The Real Housewives of Atlanta star, 37, took her and fiance Dennis Mckinley’s, 42, daughter Pilar Jhena to a photo shoot on Sunday.
+The Real Housewives of Atlanta star, 37, took her and fiancé Dennis Mckinley’s, 42, daughter Pilar Jhena to a photo shoot on Sunday.
 According to HollywoodLife, the television personality shared a video on Pilar’s Instagram page.
 In the video, as seen on HollywoodLife, Pilar is seated in her car seat as music plays on their way to the shoot.
-The baby had her had a white stuffed animal by her side during the ride.
+The baby had a white stuffed animal by her side during the ride.
 Pilar’s face was hidden from the camera by her car seat.
 In her post, Pilar encouraged her 78,200 followers to “wish her luck” as she heads for her first photo op.
 According to Pilar’s post, she is also ready to “out slay” her famous mommy.

 Since giving birth to her daughter in late March, Williams has kept her first child’s face hidden from the public.
 She has, however, gushed about being a new mom on her Instagram account, using pictures and videos on Instagram Stories to show her motherhood bliss.
 Williams, who expressed publicly her desire to be a mother in the past, has reportedly made a smooth transition into mom life.